 Section 10.
-The Congressional Record and Compensation Restrictions

-The House shall keep a Journal of its Proceedings and publish the same in writing, excepting such Parts as may in their Judgment require Secrecy; and the Yeas and Nays of the Members on any question shall, at the Desire of one-fifth of those Present, be entered into the Journal.
+The Congressional Record and Compensation Restrictions The House shall keep a Journal of its Proceedings and publish the same and the Yeas and Nays of the Members on any question shall, at the Desire of one-fifth of those Present, be entered into the Journal.